 Nonetheless, their efficiency depends on the listener to an extent including your ears’ perception, distance from the subwoofer driver, and so on.

 In other words, you have no objective way of determining the SQ subwoofer’s efficiency.
-So, you make the choice depending on your tastes and preference.
+So, you make the choice depending on your tastes and preferences.

 Do SPL Subs Sound Good?

 In the low frequencies, SPL subs are arguably more efficient than a lighter-coned “SQ” sub.
 Shorting rings, less Le, and other measures are used in SQ subs to help reduce distortion.
 An SPL subwoofer can sound fantastic, however, the sound quality is ultimately determined by the enclosure rather than the subwoofer.
 And so if the enclosure is poorly fitted, the quality of sound released from the sub will be affected.

 You can accurately measure the efficiency of your SPL subwoofer by following these steps: